openactive/2018-20.openactive.io/_faqs/how-can-i-find-out-if-im-eligible-to-apply-to-the-startup-accelerator-programme.markdown

 is_featured: true
 ---

-Take a read of what we look for [what we're looking for](https://docs.google.com/document/d/1o06BCIxYRc1-7vQy4z6N7RL7ebw5kj8QaAkLb4v-8og/edit).
+Take a read of [what we're looking for](https://docs.google.com/forms/d/1rv50zCN17njsYrAG2YBlHqqSpVeHCJmp0NpN87AGBiQ/edit).